Armando Villegas

 Armando Villegas (1926 – 29 December 2013) was a Peruvian-born Colombian painter whose career spanned nearly six decades.
-He produced more than 15,000 works, notably the "guerreros" (warriors) series and his role in establishing Colombian contemporary art institutions.
+He produced more than 15,000 works, notably the "guerreros" (warriors) series, and founded the Museo Bolivariano de Arte Contemporáneo in Santa Marta.

 Early life and education

 Villegas was born in 1926 in Pomabamba, Ancash Region, Peru.
-He spoke Quechua from childhood and continued speaking the language throughout his life.
+He spoke Quechua from childhood and continued to speak it throughout his life.
 His early artistic influences included the traditional tocapus textiles woven by his aunts, featuring geometric patterns and vibrant colors from nature.

 He began his artistic education at the Escuela Nacional Superior Autónoma de Bellas Artes in Lima, where he studied under Juan Manuel Ugarte Eléspuru.
 In 1951, Villegas received a scholarship to study muralism at the National University of Colombia's School of Fine Arts, working under Ignacio Gómez Jaramillo.
 He completed his master's degree at the National University of Colombia.

 Career

 Early work and breakthrough (1950s–1970s)

-Villegas joined the Bogotá gallery El Callejón, where he worked in various capacities, from framer to curator.
+Villegas joined the Bogotá gallery El Callejón, where he worked in various capacities, including as a framer and curator.
 The gallery showed his first solo exhibition in 1954, a selection of abstract work.

 The exhibition received a highly favorable review from Gabriel García Márquez, then a young journalist for El Espectador, who wrote, "I have the satisfying impression of witnessing the beginning of an astonishing pictorial work."
 The review began a lifelong friendship between the two artists.

 In 1955, Villegas participated in the Primera exposición colectiva de pintura abstracta (First Collective Exhibition of Abstract Painting) at the Biblioteca Nacional de Colombia, alongside Eduardo Ramírez Villamizar, Judith Márquez, Marco Ospina, and Guillermo Silva.
-The exhibition advanced Colombian abstract art.

 In 1958, Villegas's Azul violeta verde luz (Blue Violet Green Light) won second place at the XI Salón Nacional de Artistas, in the same competition where Fernando Botero took first place.
-It was a significant achievement for a foreign artist to present abstract work in a country that had mainly been provincial and focused on domestic themes within its academic traditions.
+It was a significant achievement for a foreign artist to present abstract work in a country that had been mainly provincial and focused on domestic themes in its academic traditions.
 His work was also included in critic Marta Traba's exhibition "Pintura abstracta de Colombia" (Abstract Painting of Colombia) at the Biblioteca Luis Ángel Arango.

 During this period of working in abstraction, he created pieces influenced by Quechua tocapus textiles he had observed in his childhood.
 In 1963, critic Eugenio Barney Cabrera listed Villegas among the talented young Colombian abstract artists, alongside Ramírez Villamizar, Silva Santamaría, and Judith Márquez.